Biographies

 Director, Crystal Blue Consulting Ltd.

-Tessa graduated from LSE in 1981 with BSc Econ, worked as a senior manager in the NHS for 10 years, and in 2000 obtained a PhD in economics/health policy at LSE (selected for early digitisation as a History of Thought thesis).
-She established Crystal Blue Consulting in 1999, specialising in questions of resource allocation and organisational delivery.
-She has a particular interest in health economics and in closing the gap between research and practice.
+Tessa graduated from LSE in 1981 with BSc Econ and in 2000 was awarded a PhD in economics/health policy at LSE (selected for early digitisation as a History of Thought thesis).
+She worked as a senior manager in the NHS for 10 years in regional strategic planning and acute hospital services.
+A series of independent projects led her to establish Crystal Blue Consulting in 1999, specialising in questions of resource allocation, workforce planning and organisational delivery across acute, mental health and whole health systems.
+Tessa has a grounding in economics and mixed methods and seeks to bridge the gap between research and practice.
+She actively pursues multi-disciplinary learning and has obtained a BA in German Language and Literature from Birkbeck College and MA (Distinction) in Psychology of Religion from Heythrop College, London University.

 Tara Lamont

-Senior Adviser, School of Healthcare Enterprise and Innovation, University of Southampton
+Senior Adviser, NIHR Coordinating Centre, University of Southampton

-Tara Lamont has worked for over twenty five years in health services research and policy.
-She is currently scientific advisor to the NIHR research programme on Health and Social Care Delivery Research at Southampton University.
-She also acts as senior adviser to the fellowship programme of THIS Institute at Cambridge University on health improvement research projects.
+Tara is currently scientific advisor to the NIHR research programme on Health and Social Care Delivery Research at Southampton University.
+She also acts as senior adviser to the fellowship programme of The Healthcare Improvement Studies Institute at Cambridge University.
 She led national work for the NIHR on engagement and dissemination of health research, with an interest in reaching wider audiences.
 Earlier in her career, she set up new national patient safety functions and led health projects at the Audit Commission.

 William McGuire

-William McGuire graduated in medicine from Glasgow University, then trained and worked as a paediatrician in the UK, The Gambia, and Australia before specialising in neonatal medicine.
-He was appointed as Chair of Child Health at the University of York in 2008 and works between York Teaching Hospital as a consultant paediatrician and the Centre for Reviews and Dissemination as a clinical researcher.
-He is a member of the Royal College of Physicians & Surgeons (Glasgow) a co-ordinating editor of Cochrane Neonatal.
-His research focuses on the use of systematic reviews and randomised controlled trials to assess of the impact of nutritional and infection control strategies on important outcomes for sick or preterm infants and their families.
+William graduated in medicine from Glasgow University in 1987, then trained as a paediatrician in the UK, The Gambia, and Australia before specialising in neonatal medicine.
+He was appointed as Chair of Child Health at the University of York in 2008 (emeritus since 2024) and worked between York Teaching Hospital as a consultant paediatrician and the Centre for Reviews and Dissemination as a clinical academic.
+His research focuses on randomised controlled trials, systematic reviews, and knowledge translation and quality improvement programmes that aim to improve care and outcomes for preterm or sick newborn infants and their families.
+See: https://www.york.ac.uk/crd/staff/william-mcguire/

 James Raftery

-Professor of Health Technology Assessment, School of Healthcare Enterprise and Innovation, University of Southampton
+Professor of Health Technology Assessment, PCPS, University of Southampton

 James is Professor of Health Technology Assessment at the University of Southampton and chair of the NIHR Evaluation Trials and Studies Cooodinating Centre (NETSCC).
 For 2010 he was Acting NETSCC Director for the NIHR’s SDO, HSR and PHR programmes.
 He has led several research projects including the impact of the HTA programme, incentives for clinicians to join trials and the development of metadata on the performance, conduct and results of clinical trials.